ThiagoDiasV/computer-store-api/README.md

 # Silvertec Rest API Challenge

-## Install
+## Install and run

 ### With Dockerfile and docker-compose

-`After clone the repository`
+With this repository in your machine, access the silvertec directory:

-    cd silvertec
+    $ cd silvertec

-`Create a Python virtual environment first and then with docker`
+(Optional) To avoid any incovenience to your operational system, create a Python virtual environment with your preferred virtual environment generator like venv...

+    $ python -m venv venv

+...and activate it:

+`On Linux and MacOS`

+    $ source venv/bin/activate

+`On Windows`

+    /> venv\Scripts\activate

+And then with Docker and docker-compose, do:

-    (venv) docker-compose up
+    (venv) docker-compose up --build

+Now you will be able to navigate through the Silvertec API.

 ### With Python 3.7

-    adicionar instruções

-## Run the app

-    adicionar instruções de uso do app
+Like above, prefer to create a Python virtual environment and inside silvertec directory:

+    python manage.py migrate
+    python manage.py runserver

 ## Run the tests

+During development some unittests were made.
+You can cover your Silvertec API with these tests running:

     python manage.py test